zumbaughca/Data-Visualization-in-R/Bar charts.md

 We have our data, so let's make a graph.

-# Using ggplot to make a bar chart""
+# Using ggplot to make a bar chart

 The ```ggplot()``` function will initialize a new ggplot object.
 That is, it will create a new "base" plot that you can then add layers, or attributes to.
 I will generally assign this object to a variable so that I can call or modify it somewhere else in the script.
 For example, ```plt <- ggplot()``` will initialize an empty plot and assign it to the variable ```plt```.
 The plot can then be called by typing ```plt``` into the console and executing it.
 If you do this, you will get a blank graph.
 This is because we haven't given it any data to plot.
 Let's consider the first scatter plot we made where we plotted mpg against displacement in the mtcars data.
 This can be done in ggplot as follows: